SKRC

 12g.
 Additional incident officials may be allowed on the circuit for junior races at the discretion of the Clerk of Course, provided that they have signed on, have attended a briefing session, and are wearing a SKRC supplied coloured tabard.
 Preference will be given to those who have attended a training session.
 They must obey directions from the Clerk of the Course/Chief Marshal and stand only in a designated incident marshal refuge where directed until required.
 Only 4 battery starters will be allowed on the circuit during the Junior races, to go where the Clerk of the Course/Chief Marshal directs.

 12h.
 At the direction of the Chief Scrutineer, standard parts (e.g. ignition) or tyres (similar or better tread depth) may be supplied by the organisers and must if requested be exchanged.
-These parts/tyres must be returned in good working order at the end of the meeting, unless the entrant’s part/tyres has been impounded for testing.
+These parts/tyres must be returned in good working order at the end of the meeting, unless the entrant’s part/tyres have been impounded for testing.

 12i.
 The club reserves the right to require all competitors in any class to carry sponsors’ decals.
 The requirement will be made in final instructions.